undur/wo-jetty-adaptor/README.md

 </dependency>
 ```

-## Does this actually work?
+## Does this work?

 Yes.
-Since November 12.
-2025 it's been deployed on a couple of sites, some of which see quite a bit of traffic.
+Very very well.
+Since November 15th 2025 I've used it in every single one of my applications, some of which handle quite some traffic, large file uploads, multipart request handling etc.

 ## Performance